Lesleis-Nagy/sd-cooling/README.md

 single domain Stoner-Wohlfarth grains.

 # Compilation

+## Linux/Unix.
-This code can be compiled on linux Ubuntu (version 20.04.2 LTS) using the CMake ([https://cmake.org](https://cmake.org)) crossplatform make utility (minimum version 3.17).
+This code can be compiled on linux (specifically Ubuntu version 20.04.2 LTS) using the CMake ([https://cmake.org](https://cmake.org)) crossplatform make utility (minimum version 3.17).
 Additionally this code requires the Boost ([https://boost.org](https://boost.org)) library with `program-options` to be compiled and available on the build system.
 The current version of the code has been compiled with Boost version 1.76.0.